 Thinking of buying a franchise?

-I think the saddest single reality I have learned since I qualified as one of the top franchise consultants is that “middle class” Americans save very little and mostly live paycheck to paycheck.
-Sad,but very true.
+I think the single saddest reality I have learned since I qualified as one of the top franchise consultants is that “middle class” Americans save very little and mostly live paycheck to paycheck.

-And,what does it mean to be “middle class” in America”?
 According to October 2015 Federal Reserve data the average American family also carries $7529 in credit card debt.
 Some are fortunate enough to carry a $0 balance and that actually drives the average down!
-But when only those that carry a monthly credit card balance are considered,the average credit card debt jumps to $16,140.
+But when only those that carry a monthly credit card balance are considered, the average credit card debt jumps to $16,140.
 That must mean the vast majority of middle class Americans cannot save enough to sustain the family for 6 months between jobs.

 OECD studies also show that Americans save about 4.5% of what they earn.
 That is a very low rate compared to other developed nations and even that rate is skewed by high earners who save at higher rates.
 At 4.5% that means it would take over 22 years to save enough for one year in retirement at a current modest income.
 Pretty sad indeed.

-Sadly,the following is the reality of “middle class”
+Sadly, the following is the reality of the “middle class.”